 (a) On-Line, but for equipment problems it must be held at its current output level until repair and/or replacement of equipment can be accomplished; or

-(b) A hydro unit.
+(b) A hydro unit; or

+(c) An FFSSR that has deployed FFSS.

 (14) A QSE operating a Resource with a Resource Status code of ONEMR may set the HSL and LSL of the unit to be equal to ensure that SCED does not send Base Points that would move the unit.